camunda/camunda-docs-manual/content/reference/embedded-forms/json-data.md

 </script>
 ```

-After that, you can work with the JSON object in your form, e.g. use it in input fields:
+After that, you can work with the JSON object in your form, e.g., use it in input fields:

 ```html
 <input type="text" ng-model="customer.firstName" required />